-last parliamentary grant, was at the same time
+Last parliamentary grant, was at the same time

-referred to a special committee of five governors; who in June 1790, presented their report on the subject to the general court; and orders were made, in consequence, to bring the expenditure within the income of the hospital.
+referred to a special committee of sive governors; who in June 1790, presented their report on the subject to the general court; and orders were made, in consequence, to bring the expenditure within the income of the hospital.

-To the plan of re-establishing the Plan of building refumed. finances, and perpetuating the funds of the charity, by granting building leafes, objections had always been made, which, for a feries of years, had prevented the improvement of the hospital estate.
-The original price of that estate, containing fifty-fix acres of land, purchased of the Earl of Salisbury in 1740, after allowing for his benevolence of 500l. amounted to 65001.
-Of that land, nearly ten acres had been occupied by the scite and conveniences of the hospital; the addition of as much more, in the areas of the squares and spaces immediately furrounding the hospital, is the least quantity that has ever been proposed to be left uncovered by buildings: fo that the hospital, in any event, was to stand in the centre of twenty acres of ground.
-From the remaining thirty-fix acres, the zeal and fanguine hopes of fome of the governors had induced them to expect to fecure to the charity an annual income, not much inmany grant, was at the frome time ferior to the original price of the fee simple of the whole estate.
-Reasons, however, had always occurred to prevent the charity receiving the benefit of this addition to its funds; reasons, which tho they would not have influenced for a moment the concerns of an individual, were nevertheless said to be intitled to weight with the guardians of a public trust; and which, for a succession of years, continued to have the effect of deferring the improvement of the corporation estate.
-However, in May 1785, the governors being alarmed by the circumstance of the expenses of the hospital having for some time exceeded the income, a committee of enquiry was appointed; and, in March 1786. after a paufe of above ten years, the confideration of the improvement of their estate was refumed; and a special committee directed to make a furvey of the ground belonging to the corporation, and to recommend some plan of building thereon to the general court.
-In March 1787, the general committee was empowered to receive proposals, for taking any part of the hospital land on building leases: a power that was recalled by the next court; which refolved, that " to erect any building on the lands be-" longing to the hospital, on which no buildings the grandsport the concerns
+Plan of build-To the plan of re-establishing the ing refumed. finances, and perpetuating the funds of the charity, by granting building leases, objections had always been made, which, for a feries of years, had prevented the improvement of the hospital estate. - The original price of that estate, containing fifty-fix acres of land, purchased of the Earl of Salisbury in 1740, after allowing for his benevolence of 500%. amounted to 6500l.
+Of that land, nearly ten acres had been occupied by the scite and conveniences of the hospital; the addition of as much more, in the areas of the fquares and spaces immediately furrounding the hospital, is the least quantity that has ever been proposed to be left uncovered by buildings: fo that the hospital, in any event, was to stand in the centre of twenty acres of ground.
+From the remaining thirty-fix acres, the zeal and fanguine hopes of fome of the governors had induced them to expect to fecure to the charity an annual income, not much inferior ferior to the original price of the fee simple of the whole estate.
+Reasons, however, had always occurred to prevent the charity receiving the benefit of this addition to its funds; reasons, which tho they would not have influenced for a moment the concerns of an individual, were nevertheless faid to be intitled to weight with the guardians of a public truft; and which, for a fuccession of years, continued to have the effect of deferring the improvement of the corporation estate.
+However, in May 1785, the governors being alarmed by the circumstance of the expenses of the hospital having for some time exceeded the income, a committee of enquiry was appointed; and, in March 1786, after a paufe of above ten years, the confideration of the improvement of their estate was refumed; and a special committee directed to make a furvey of the ground belonging to the corporation, and to recommend fome plan of building thereon to the general court.
+In March 1787, the general committee was empowered to receive propofals, for taking any part of the hospital land on building leases: a power that was recalled by the next court; which refolved, that " to erect any building on the lands be-" longing to the hospital, on which no buildings